Running With Weights From A Coach’s Perspective

 ✓ Ankle Weights – Fashioned very similarly to wrist weights, ankle weights are small, pliable weights that wrap around your ankles.
 Like wrist weights, they usually weigh between one and three pounds.

-✓ Weighted Vest – A weighted vest is a popular choice among Crossfit athletes and those training for entry into the military.
+✓ Weighted Vest – A weighted vest is a popular choice among Crossfit athletes and those training to enter the military.
 Read up on the Murph below.

 ✓ Backpack – People training for ultramarathons often run with a backpack so they can carry their own supplies.
-Although you can count on aid stations during races, this is not true of extensive, double-digit training runs.
+Although you can count on aid stations during races, extensive, double-digit training runs are not true.
 A backpack full of food and fluids are a necessity.

 Should I Run With A Weighted Backpack?

 In the military, it’s called rucking: when you run or walk carrying a heavy backpack.
 In training, soldiers often ruck packs weighing up to 200 pounds.
 For military men and women, the ability to travel long distances carrying all of these supplies can mean simple survival.
 For laymen, it equals an awesome workout.

 But should you do it?
 Honestly, a weighted vest distributes the weight more evenly across your body than a backpack will.
 Given an option, if you are determined to start running with weight, I recommend the vest over a backpack.